saysob656/My-Offensive-Security-journey/README.md

 **Started:** 3 May 2026
 **Age:** 20
-**Goal:** Become a Professional in Offensive Security
+**Goal:** Go from complete beginner to professional level in Offensive Security

-This repository contains my complete learning journey — from complete beginner to advanced level.
+This repository is my personal documentation of learning **Offensive Security** from zero.

+Here I will regularly share:
+- What I learn every day
+- Notes and summaries
+- Screenshots of rooms/machines
+- My progress and writeups

-**Main Learning Log:** (LEARNING_LOG.md)
+**📖 Main Learning Log:** (LEARNING_LOG.md)